zentyal/zentyal/docs/en/user/routing.rst

-Each of these rules has different fields, although the three most important ones are: :guilabel:`destination address`, :guilabel:`interface` and :guilabel:`router`.
+Each of these rules has different fields, although the three most important ones are: :guilabel:`destination address`, :guilabel:`interface` and :guilabel:`gateway`.
 These must be read as
-follows: to reach a certain :guilabel:`destination address`, the packet must be directed through a :guilabel:`router`, which is accessible through a certain :guilabel:`interface`.
+follows: to reach a certain :guilabel:`destination address`, the packet must be directed through a :guilabel:`gateway`, which is accessible through a certain :guilabel:`interface`.

 When the message arrives, its destination address is compared to the entries in the table and is sent through the interface indicated in the rule that matches.
 The best match is considered the most specific rule.
-For example, if a rule is specified indicating that to reach network A (10.15.0.0/16), *router* A must be used and another rule indicates that to reach network B (10.15.23.0/24), which is a subnet of A, *router* B must be used.
-If a packet arrives with destination 10.15.23.23/32, then the operating system will decide to send it to *router B*, as there is a more specific rule.
+For example, if a rule is specified indicating that to reach network A (10.15.0.0/16), gateway A must be used and another rule indicates that to reach network B (10.15.23.0/24), which is a subnet of A, gateway B must be used.
+If a packet arrives with destination 10.15.23.23/32, then the operating system will decide to send it to gateway B, as there is a more specific rule.

 All hosts have at least one routing rule for the *loopback* interface, or local